Scaling Qubit Readout with Hardware Efficient Machine Learning Architectures: Methodology

-\subheading{Simulation framework} We performed noisy simulations of NISQ benchmarks with the help of the Qiskit~\cite{Qiskit} Aer simulator with a noise model derived from the 27-qubit IBM Hanoi backend.
+\subheading{Simulation framework} We performed noisy simulations of NISQ benchmarks with the Qiskit~\cite{Qiskit} Aer simulator with a noise model derived from the 27-qubit IBM Hanoi backend.
 To evaluate the effect of readout errors on the logical error rates of surface codes, we used the Stim~\cite{gidney2021stim} stabilizer simulator.

 \subheading{FPGA hardware} To estimate the FPGA resources needed to implement a neural network, we use a combination of the \texttt{hls4ml}~\cite{fahim2021hls4ml} tool and Xilinx Vivado High-Level Synthesis (HLS). \texttt{hls4ml} can take a neural network model written in frameworks such as Keras, and Pytorch and create an equivalent HLS model that can then be synthesized with Vivado HLS.
 As the target device, we use the Xilinx Zynq MPSoC \texttt{xczu7ev-ffvc1156-2-i}.